NoLieNoSean/NoNotes/content/Notes/Category theory.md

 > \end{tikzcd}
 > \end{document}
 > ```
 > commutes.
-Associativity immediately from the fact that composition is associative in $\textsf{C}$.
+Associativity immediately follows from the fact that composition is associative in $\textsf{C}$.

 > [!Example] Formalizing Example 3.10
 > Let $\textsf{C}$ be a category.
 Choose two fixed morphisms $\alpha:A\to C$ and $\beta:B\to C$ in $\textsf{C}$, with the same target $C$.
 Define a category $\textsf{C}_{\alpha, \beta}$ as follows: